aleph2c/learning_xslt_with_python/README.md

 Install this repo (see instructions below).

 ### Testing XPath Patterns

-Imagine you are trying to under how XPath can be used within XSLT.
-Would like to use following picture and the `/patterns/axis_testing.xml` to try out various XPath expressions:
+Imagine you are trying to understand how to use XPath matching expressions with XSLT.

+You would like to reference the following picture and the `/patterns/axis_testing.xml` file that represents this picture, to try out various XPath matching expressions:

 ![xpath 2](patterns/xpath_2.svg)

-We could set the context to the root node then match against everything in the
+To see the entire XML file, we could set the context to the "root" node then match against everything in the document:
-document:

 ```
 try -d patterns/ xpath -x"axis_testing.xml" -c"/" -p"*"